Registered Art Therapist (ATR)

+The ATCB credential year is July 1- June 30.
 To maintain your ATR credential:

 - Adhere to the ATCB Code of Ethics, Conduct, and Disciplinary Procedures

 - Complete the renewal process of your ATR each year.
 The credential year is July 1-June 30.
 The renewal process is the completion of the mandatory attestation of compliance to the ATCB ethical code and the annual fee of $100.
-Learn more about the renewal process here.

 If you don’t plan on renewing you may: